 They are sometimes not as detailed as you want them to be.
 The masterclass workbook somewhat fixes this and Masterclass is aware of it because they are investing in advanced classes such as Gordon Ramsay & Thomas Keller Advanced masterclasses.
 So they know we want more!
 Which is positive.

 There is no offline mode to download the classes.
 You require the internet to watch these classes.
 So if you have limited bandwidth and you’re on your way to work.
 The masterclass will eat through your data like 8k video on dial up speed, or something like that.
 You know what I mean.

 The real question here is, do the masterclass disadvantages outweigh the positives?
-Simply put, no because the price is so affordable for what gains you get out of it.
+Simply put, no because the price is so affordable for the positives.

 Are MasterClasses Worth the Money?

 I’ve created a substantial amount of dedicated masterclass reviews from the likes of Wolfgang Puck, Gordon Ramsay, Dan Brown, Deadmau5, Armin Van Buuren and I could keep going.
 Overall, each masterclass is different and unique to fit the personality of the master.
 Some are very technical in their approach, while others were more theoretical and analytical like the Dan Brown or Paul Krugman Masterclass.

 This difference in masterclass style makes all the masterclasses feel fresh and entertaining.
 If they were all the same style, it would get boring fast.
 But it doesn’t, Masterclasses are engaging and exciting throughout the entire program.
 I wish school was taught like this.
 You can instantly tell you are watching Daniel Negreanu Masterclass in the first five seconds of the masterclass.
 You immediately get that poker vibe, which is cool.